upstash/docs2vector/readme.md

 OPENAI_API_KEY=your_openai_api_key
 ```

-## Usage

-Run the script by providing the GitHub repository URL as an argument:
+4. Run the script by providing the GitHub repository URL as an argument:

 ```bash
 node script.js https://github.com/username/repository